PsychVault

 For a broader look at how modern gaming platforms are designed to influence behaviour, including the monetisation and social dynamics young people encounter, see Gaming Microtransactions, Loot Boxes, and Battle Passes in Australia.

-Minecraft: the gold standard, with caveats
+Minecraft: clinically versatile, with caveats

 For neurodivergent young people, Minecraft can offer a lower-demand social environment with multiple communication modes and a high degree of personal control.[4][5]
 It also has cultural reach.
 Minecraft has been one of the most widely played games in the world, with Microsoft reporting 126 million monthly active players in 2020.[13]